Creating a Workspace Response for a Data Virtualization GET Endpoint

 11. Publish the Data Virtualization Workspace to FME Flow

-To complete the process of authoring a Data Virtualization Endpoint, the workspace must be published to FME Flow.
+To finish creating the Data Virtualization endpoint, publish the workspace to FME Flow.

 12. Confirm Workspace Status in FME Flow

-It does not, however, confirm that the endpoint workspace is returning expected response.
-To confirm the endpoint is successfully delivering the expected response, we can test the request from an API client.
+But this only confirms that the workspace is connected.
+It doesn’t confirm the endpoint is returning the right response.
+To check that, we need to test the request from an API client.

 13. Test the Endpoint Request in Swagger Documentation